kristopolous/tumblr-scraper/README.md

 After it successfully writes, it will remove the source html data.
 There's a few reasons for this:

  * The graph is easily ready for any type of further analysis
- * It is 1/11th the number of files and about 1/12th the file size.
+ * It is 1/{{ $number of note pages }}th the number of files and about the same fractional amount for the file size.

 In fact, as you run it you'll see output like this: